igordot/sns/routes/index.md

 ## Basic routes

-Generic routes are sample-centric (same analysis is performed for each sample).
+Generic routes are sample-centric where the same analysis is performed independently for each sample.
 The available routes:

 * [rna-star](rna-star): RNA-seq using STAR.
 Generates BAMs, normalized bigWigs, counts matrix, and various QC metrics.